McSteve7/damilola/content/posts/2023-12-25-10-Productivity-tools-that-made-me-a-10x-product-manager-in-2023/index.md

 ---

 2023 was a very eventful year for me as a product manager.
-I began the year leading the development of Stears Elections, Nigeria’s first real-time elections portal.
-Midway through the year, I led efforts to improve discoverability.
-By the end of the year, I collaborated with cross-functional stakeholders to define and craft the next iteration of Stears.
+I began the year leading the development of Stears Elections, Nigeria’s first real-time elections portal that allowed millions worldwide to follow Africa’s most prominent democratic process.
+Midway through the year, I led efforts to improve user engagement and retention.
+By the end of the year, I collaborated with cross-functional stakeholders to define and craft the next iteration of the Stears product.

 I’ve grown from a product manager shipping products used by a few hundred users to products used by hundreds of thousands of users globally.
 I am grateful to have worked with such an amazing team who make striving for success easy.
-My efficiency this past year is also a testament to the tools that have improved my productivity, and I will share some of them in this article with a few use cases where I’ve employed them.
+My efficiency this past year is also a testament to the tools that have improved my productivity.

 These tools cut across product analytics solutions that make metrics evaluation seamless, collaboration tools that supercharge cross-functional alignments, and productivity tools that automate mundane tasks that would have cost me hours and days.